CIF-Rochester/example-static-website/README.md

 {% endblock content %}
 ```

-Make sure `zola serve` is running, and go to http://127.0.0.1:1111/blog/first-blog/.
-You should see your blog post!

 Now, let's make sure we can navigate to our blog posts without having to manually enter the link.

 In `_index.md`, add the following: